DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 # Introduction

-In the context of the ODM on Certified Kubernetes offering, Operational Decision Manager for production can be configured with an external OpenID Connect server (OIDC Provider) such as Okta service.
+In the context of the ODM on Certified Kubernetes offering, Operational Decision Manager for production can be configured with an external OpenID Connect server (OIDC provider) such as the Okta service.

 ## What is Okta?

 [Okta](https://www.okta.com/) is a secure identity cloud that links all your apps, logins and devices into a unified digital fabric.
 Okta sells centralized services, including a single sign-on service that allows users to log into a variety of systems.
-This is the service we'll use in this article.
+This is the service that we use in this article.

 ## About this task

-You need to create a number of secrets before you can install an ODM instance with an external OIDC provider such as Okta service and use web application single sign-on (SSO).
+You need to create a number of secrets before you can install an ODM instance with an external OIDC provider such as the Okta service and use web application single sign-on (SSO).
 The following diagram shows the ODM services with an external OIDC provider after a successful installation.

 ![ODM web application SSO](/images/Okta/diag_okta_interaction.jpg)